IceAgeEcologist/ACES/TowerIrwin_GetHemlock.md

 head(tower_data_pct)
 ```

 Create new data tables with just depths, ages, and hemlock percents.
-SIMON - THIS IS WHERE I'm STUCK
+THIS IS WHERE I'm STUCK

 I'm pretty sure that I've grabbed the right depth/age information but also pretty sure that I haven't gotten the right column for hemlock percentages.
 According to taxa.list, hemlock is variable 14, but a quick print shows that this isn't hemlock.